AndrewJBateman/angular-firebase-auth-service/README.md

 ```

-* this is just for development, not production, so the whole firebase module is used.
+* This is just for development, not production, so the whole firebase module is used.
 This error is shown in the dev tools console: _When deploying Firebase apps to production, it is advisable to only import the individual SDK components you intend to use._

 ## Screenshots